 Ibn Battuta asked his assistant Ibn Juzayy to write down his travel accounts.
 The book named “Rihla” tells us about the different countries and their cultures.
 Wherever Ibn Battuta went he welcomed by the locals and the rules as well.
 Ibn Battuta

 Sometimes Ibn Battuta and Marco Polo both are compared to each other.
 Though there are a few similarities in them, they should not be compared at all.
 Marco Polo was a son of merchants so; he mostly talks about the prices and commodities.
 However, Ibn Battuta was a traveler and was keen to spot local culture and their habits.
-He describes everything about the lifestyle, food, clothing, and languages, etc., to the reader that increases the interest in his travel tales.
+He describes everything about the lifestyle, food, clothing, and languages, etc., to the reader that increases the interest in his blue world city.